The cause is unknown, but infection is suspected.

 Blood tests are done to help determine whether people have undernutrition.

-A person suspected of having tropical sprue is treated with an antibiotic.
-Tetracycline is given for up to 6 months.
+A person suspected of having tropical sprue is treated with the antibiotic tetracycline.
+This drug is given for up to 6 months.

 Nutritional supplements, especially folate and injections of vitamin B12, are given for several weeks.
 Other nutritional replacements are given as needed.